-The Funds are a relevant multi-employer scheme under the 2015 Regulations and are therefore subject to a requirement, under Regulation 22, for a majority of the Trustee Directors, including the Chair, to be "non-affiliated".
+As a relevant multi-employer scheme under the 2015 Regulations the Funds are subject to a requirement, under Regulation 22, for a majority of the Trustee Directors, including the Chair, to be "non-affiliated".
 For a Trustee Director to be "non-affiliated", he or she must be appointed through an open and transparent process (OTP); must be independent of the Funds' service providers; and must not have been in office for longer than prescribed periods.
-The Funds' Trust Deed & Rules reflect the requirement of Regulation 22, such that a person cannot normally be appointed as a Trustee Director unless he or she is non-affiliated.
+The Funds' Trust Deed & Rules reflect the requirement of Regulation 22, such that a person cannot be appointed as a Trustee Director unless he or she is non-affiliated for the entire three-year term of office, without the Trustee exercising a discretion under the Trust Deed & Rules in particular cases.